bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ![Boxplot: Holiday](plots/holiday-boxplot.png "Boxplot: Holiday")

 `weather` and `season` seemed to influence demand.
 However, spring (1) `count` was much lower than other seasons.
 Perhaps the service launched that spring.
+Weather had 4 categorical values, but one only had a frequency of 3 (among 10,000+ records).

 ![Boxplot: Weather and Season](plots/weather-season-boxplot.png "Boxplot: Weather and Season")